Jake Oettinger

+Early life

+Oettinger was born on December 18, 1998, in Lakeville, Minnesota, to Kateri and Chris Oettinger.
+Growing up, Oettinger looked up to Henrik Lundqvist, who inspired him to play goalie.
+He attended Lakeville North High School, where he "accelerated his academics," graduating from high school in little over two years.
+He enrolled in the Boston University College of Communication.

 Playing career

 After spending his freshman year at Lakeville North High School, Oettinger committed to the USA Hockey National Team Development Program (USNTDP) Juniors for the 2014–15 season.
 Oettinger played two seasons with the USNTDP Juniors while committing to Boston University.
-He was drafted in the first round, 26th overall, of the 2017 NHL Entry Draft by the Dallas Stars.
+He was drafted in the first round, 26th overall, of the 2017 NHL entry draft by the Dallas Stars.

 Collegiate

 During his freshman season at Boston University, Oettinger posted a 2.11 goals-against average and .927 save-percentage.
 During that season, Oettinger was named Hockey East Goaltender of the Month for the month of October, was a two-time Hockey East Rookie of the Week, a two-time Hockey East Defensive Player of the Week and was named Hockey East Top Performer four times.
 Thus, he was named to the Hockey East All-Rookie Team and Hockey East Second Team All-Star at the end of the year.
 During his second season at Boston University, Oettinger was named to the Hockey East All-Tournament Team of the 2018 Hockey East Men's Ice Hockey Tournament and earned the William Flynn Tournament Most Valuable Player award after he helped Boston win their ninth Hockey East Tournament title.
 Prior to the 2018–19 season, Oettinger was named an alternate captain for the Terriers, along with Chad Krys.